-$\mbox{\it Prerequisites:}$ Completion of or concurrent enrollment in TAEL 102 and TAMA 120
+${\it Prerequisites:}$ Completion of or concurrent enrollment in TAEL 102 and TAMA 120

-TAEL 106 Electronics Theory
+TAEL 106 Electronics Theory 4 Credit Hours

-This is a laboratory-oriented course that stresses the fundamental theories of electronic components and elementary circuit applications.
-The use of test equipment, including the oscilloscope and meters, is an essential part of the course.
+A laboratory-oriented course stressing the fundamental theories of electronic components and elementary semi-conductor circuit applications.
+The topics covered will include power supplies, amplifiers, oscillators, and semi-conductor controls.
+The use of test equipment, including the oscilloscopes and meters, is an essential part of this course.